ory/graceful/.github/pull_request_template.md

 If this change neither resolves an existing issue nor has sign-off from one of the maintainers, there is a chance substantial changes will be requested or that the changes will be rejected.

-You can discuss changes with maintainers either in the [ORY Community Forums](https://community.ory.sh/) or join the [ORY Chat](https://www.ory.sh/chat).
+You can discuss changes with maintainers either in the Github Discusssions in this repository or join the [ORY Chat](https://www.ory.sh/chat).
 -->